kallaway/100-days-of-code/resources.md

 1. "Professional Node.js" by Teixeira
 2. ["Eloquent Javascript" by Marijn Haverbeke](http://eloquentjavascript.net/) - available online (free) & as a paperback
 3. "Mastering JavaScript" by Ved Antani
+4. ["The nature of code by Daniel Shiffman"](http://natureofcode.com/book/) - available online (free) & as a paperback

 ## Contents
 * [Rules](rules.md)